Zelph: Accounts

-"At about one foot deep we discovered the skeleton of a man, almost entire; and between two of his ribs we found an Indian arrow, which had evidently been the cause of his death.
-We took the leg and thigh bones and carried them along with us to Clay county.
-All four appeared sound."
+Nothing more is contained in Kimball's account regarding the altars.

 After continuing on their journey, Kimball reports that it "was made known to Joseph that he had been an officer who fell in battle, in the last destruction among the Lamanites, and his name was Zelph.
 This caused us to rejoice much, to think that God was so mindful of us as to show these things to his servant.
 Brother Joseph had enquired of the Lord and it was made known in a vision."

 Reuben McBride's journal account states, "His name was Zelph a war[r]ior under the Prophet Onandagus Zelph a white Laman[i]te."
 McBride also wrote that "an arrow was found in his Ribs ... which he said he sup[p]osed oc[c]aisoned his death."
 McBride wrote that Zelph "was known from the atlantic to the Rocky Mountains."
 Moses Martin stated, "Soon afterward, Joseph had a vision and the Lord shewed him that this man was once a mighty Prophet and many other things concerning his death in which he had fal[l]en no doubt in some great bat[t]le."
 Martin also described the skeleton "to be eight or nine feet tall because of the size of the thigh bone."
 Levi Hancock's journal also refers to "Onendagus," stating that "Zelf he was a white Lamanite who fought with the people of Onendagus for freedom."
 Onondaga is the name of a county in New York state as well as the name of the Onondaga people, a tribe of the Iroquois Confederacy that once occupied the area.
 Wilford Woodruff's journal mentions that the bones were "probably" from the Lamanites and Nephites, even though the printed vision omitted the "probably."